WSU-cshimizu/ceg4110-group-project-chimera/code/chimera-backend-expressjs/README.md

 ```
 -------------------------------------------------------------------------------

-1. If you add/delete/manipulate the datbase, run the following command to update the database:
+1. If you add/delete/manipulate the datbase, run the following command (to the console) to update the database:
 ```bash
 mysqldump -u chimera_user -p chimera_db > chimera_db_full.sql
 ```